 Here are some ways you can help:

 Learn how to say no to things that make continuation of the addiction easy – (lending money, letting them live with you or lying for them.)

-Blueprints for Recovery can offer helpful advice to your loved ones that are going through the rehabilitation process.
+The PAC Program can offer helpful advice to your loved ones that are going through the rehabilitation process.
 We encourage family members and friends to stay educated about recovery to assist their loved to help aid a successful recovery.